-Popped over to Hong Kong for a few days holiday last Tuesday night and got back on the 1st which is exactly 9 years since the handover.
-Even though it used to belong to the UK I was still expecting it to be more like Japan than UK but how wrong I was.
+Popped over to Hong Kong for a few days holiday last Tuesday night and got back on the first which is exactly nine years since the handover.
+Even though it used to belong to the UK, I was still expecting it to be more like Japan than the UK but how wrong I was!

 DAY ONE: The heat hit me as soon as I exited the airport and many sweaty days were to follow.
 I went to Kowloon to check into Chungking Mansions which is one of those places people describe as having character but that really just means its a sh*thole.
 15 floors of guest houses in a very decrepit and dilapidated building which is ironically next to one of Hong Kongs best hotels.
 I was given a very cheap sweatbox on the 15th floor with a view of another wall in a dirty alley.
 It did the most basic of jobs anyway at the very cheapest of rates.
 Didn’t bother me too much anyway as I like to slum it a little when I go away as its more interesting in some ways and will inevitably give me a more interesting anecdote than staying in a hotel.
 Within an hour of checking in I was already in a street bar watching the Brazil game among a huge crowd of Ghanaians while sampling the local beer and some food which was of a size I’m not used to getting in Japan.